andytham/hello-world/README.md

 2 hours getting jsons to work
 database seeding ~1 hour

-this context issue with d3 ~1.7 hours
+this context/scope issue with d3 ~1.7 hours
 ```
     let d3SelectCountry = this.selectCountry //need to bind this to a function because d3 overrides the this context
 ```